 - 1. Enter the Dell PERC 9 Configuration Utility.
 See Navigating to PERC 9 Configuration Utility. - 2.
-Click Configuration Management \rightarrow View Disk Group Properties.

-3. You can view the following properties of the disk group:
+Click Configuration Management > View Disk Group Properties. - 3.
+You can view the following properties of the disk group:

 Option Description Capacity Allocation Displays the associated virtual disks for the disk group and the available free capacity, if any.

-Secured Indicates if the disk group is secured.
-Protected Indicated if the disk group is protected.
-NOTE: You can select the disk group for protection only at the time of the creation of the disk group.
-Assigned Dedicated Hot Spare Displays information about the hot spares dedicated to the disk group.
-NOTE: A single hot spare disk can be assigned to multiple disk groups.
+Option Description Secured Indicates if the disk group is secured.
+Assigned Dedicated Hot Spare Displays information about the hot spares dedicated to the disk group. i NOTE: A single hot spare disk can be assigned to multiple disk groups.